apel/rest/README.md

 See [Ubuntu 16.04 Instructions](https://docs.docker.com/engine/installation/linux/ubuntulinux/) or [Centos 7 Instructions](https://docs.docker.com/engine/installation/linux/centos/) for details of how to install Docker.

-1. Download the run_container.sh script corresponding to the release, see [here](https://github.com/indigo-dc/Accounting/releases) for a list of releases and corresponding docker image tag.
-This script launches the APEL Server container and can (by default) set up an instance of the database needed to store the accounting data.
-This database itself is within a Docker container.
+1. Download and unzip the zip file of the latest version from [here](https://github.com/indigo-dc/Accounting/releases/latest).

 2. Register the service as a protected resource with the Indigo Identity Access Management (IAM) service.
 See [here](doc/admin.md#register-the-service-as-a-protected-resource-with-the-indigo-identity-access-management-iam) for instructions.